psharma04/Overpass/docs/index.md

 # Overpass for UNSW

 > A simple Discord verification bot that doesn't involve trusting strangers with your password.
+---

 * TOC
 {:toc}

+---

 ## What is this?

-Overpass is a discord bot designed to verify that a student is who they say they are.
+Overpass is a Discord bot designed to verify that a student is who they say they are.
 It relies on some simple principles:

 1. A student's zID is unique,
-2. The person who owns a specific zID also has access to the email `zID@ad.unsw.edu.au`
+2. The person who owns a specific zID also has access to the email `zID@ad.unsw.edu.au`,
-3. No-one else has access to that zID's email inbox
+3. No-one else has access to that zID's email inbox,
 4. You don't (and shouldn't) trust strangers with your password.

 ## How does it work?